 Faculty and students may suggest videos to support their work be ordered for the collection by using the Video order form.

-If we own a DVD and you are a faculty member who requires streaming access for a required class viewing, please fill out a Streaming Video Request Form.
+If we own a DVD and you are requiring that students in a course watch this video on their own time, please fill out a Streaming Video Request Form.
 If we do not own the video in DVD or streaming format, please fill out a Video Acquisitions Request Form.
-Please let Film and Video Librarian Gretchen Lieb know if you have any questions about the library's video collection.
+You'll see that the form includes questions about whether you require streaming access for course reserves.